<?xml version="1.0"?>

 </History>

-The present interventional study evaluated 61 moderate to severe CSU patients aged 20 to 50 years who presented to our clinic from January 2024 and January 2025.
-A peripheral blood sample, serum and plasma were collected for measuring inflammatory and immunological parameters and were analyzed at a reference laboratory.
-Subsequently, patients were treated with Cetirizine 10 mg every 12 hours and Famotidine 40 mg every night and after one month, urticarial severity was reassessed using the same questionnaire.
+The present interventional study evaluated 61 moderate-to-severe CSU patients aged 20 to 50 years who presented to our clinic from January 2024 to January 2025.
+Peripheral blood samples, serum, and plasma were collected to measure inflammatory and immunological variables, and were analyzed at a reference laboratory.
+Subsequently, patients were treated with cetirizine 10&#xA0;mg every 12 hours and famotidine 40 mg every night.
+After 1month, urticarial severity was reassessed using the same questionnaire.
 Severity scores were compared between patients with elevated biomarkers and those with normal levels.

-Sixty-one patients with chronic spontaneous urticaria were enrolled; 77% were female and 23% were male.
-Forty-two patients had a good response to treatment, while 20 patients did not have a response.
-The average UAS7 scores before and after treatment were 27.72 and 12.67, respectively.
-Among the serum biomarkers evaluated, only the Neutrophil-to-Lymphocyte Ratio (NLR) and serum eosinophil count showed a significant relationship with treatment response.&#xA0;
+Sixty-one patients with chronic spontaneous urticaria were enrolled; 77% female and 23% male.
+Forty-one patients experienced a good response to treatment, while 20 patients did not.
+The average (Urticaria Activity Score) UAS7 scores before and after treatment were 27.72 and 12.67, respectively.
+Among the serum biomarkers evaluated, only the neutrophil-to-lymphocyte ratio (NLR) and serum eosinophil count showed a significant relationship with treatment response.

 <web_url>https://ijaai.tums.ac.ir/index.php/ijaai/article/view/4550</web_url>